• About

 As time goes on, we all age, sometimes we reach a place in life where we no longer want to be a landlord, and here’s where DSTs can get very interesting.

-DSTs can mean simply that real estate investing now has new tax advantages that could be a massive win for someone ready to sell but still wants to save/defer capital gains.
+DSTs can mean simply that real estate investing now has new tax advantages that could be an attractive option for someone ready to sell but still wants to save/defer capital gains.

 Today investors can now sell their property and defer all of their capital gains using a 1031 exchange AND use a passively owned DST for their replacement property.
 In doing so, all capital gains can be deferred, assuming the investor works with a Qualified Intermediary and follows all of the IRS rules and guidelines.